jrfonseca/memtrail/README.markdown

 Linux, several of which are listed on Links section below, and the most powerful arguably being Valgrind.
-However, I needed a tool that could quantify leaks and identify memory hogs, for long-running and CPU intensive workloads, which simply run too slow under Valgrind's dynamic binary instrumentation.
+However, I needed a tool that could quantify leaks and identify memory hogs, for long-running and CPU intensive workloads, which simply run too slow under Valgrind's dynamic binary instrumentation, hence this project.

 Requirements